rishi02102017/Speech-Understanding/README.md

 ---

-Q1: Emotion Recognition using Wav2Vec2 and PyTorch.
-Q2 Task A: Spectrogram Analysis with Windowing Techniques (Hann, Hamming, Rectangular) using the UrbanSound8K dataset.
-Q2 Task B: Music Genre Spectrogram Comparison analyzing spectrogram differences across Metal, Rock, Pop, and EDM.

 ### **Q1: Emotion Recognition Using Wav2Vec2**

 **Task Description:**
  - The goal of this task is to perform Emotion Recognition using the RAVDESS dataset and a Wav2Vec2 pre-trained model.
 This model processes audio speech signals and classifies emotions.

-Dataset Used:
+**Dataset Used:**
-RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)
+ - RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)

-Downloaded and extracted using Python.
+ - Downloaded and extracted using Python.

-Model & Training Details:
+**Model & Training Details:**
-Model Used: Wav2Vec2 (pre-trained on emotion recognition)
+ - Model Used: Wav2Vec2 (pre-trained on emotion recognition)

-Preprocessing:
+**Preprocessing:**
-Convert audio to mono
+ - Convert audio to mono
-Resample to 16kHz
+ - Resample to 16kHz
-Extract features using Wav2Vec2 processor
+ - Extract features using Wav2Vec2 processor

-Training:
+**Training:**
-Optimizer: SGD (learning rate = 1e-3, momentum = 0.9)
+ - Optimizer: SGD (learning rate = 1e-3, momentum = 0.9)
-Loss Function: Categorical Crossentropy
+ - Loss Function: Categorical Crossentropy
-30 epochs
+ - 30 epochs
-GPU-accelerated training
+ - GPU-accelerated training

-Results:
+**Results:**
-Final Test Accuracy: 76.7%
+ - Final Test Accuracy: 76.7%

-Classification Report:
+**Classification Report:**
-Precision: Varies across emotions (highest for Angry & Disgust)
+ - Precision: Varies across emotions (highest for Angry & Disgust)
-Recall: Higher for Neutral & Surprised emotions
+ - Recall: Higher for Neutral & Surprised emotions

-Q2 Task A: Spectrogram Analysis with Different Windowing Techniques
+### **Q2 Task A: Spectrogram Analysis with Different Windowing Techniques**

 Task Description